magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 1. After the page reloads, click **Upload VCL to Fastly** in the *Fastly Configuration* section.

-Since version 1.2.39, Fastly gets the Magento Admin path for generating the VCL file from the `app/etc/env.php` configuration file.
+Fastly gets the Magento Admin path for generating the VCL file from the `app/etc/env.php` configuration file.

 ### Configure GeoIP handling {#geoip}

 The Fastly module includes GeoIP handling to automatically redirect visitors or provide a list of stores matching their obtained country code.
 If you already use a Magento extension for GeoIP handling, you may need to verify the features with Fastly options.

 1. In the *Fastly Configuration* section, expand **Advanced**.